 I began learning piano when I was seven years old.
 By age eleven, I could read and write music at a grade that I had not achieved even in English and Latin.
-I was thirteen when I first played the piano I owned up until that night several days prior.
+I was thirteen when I first played this wrecked piano in front of me.
 It had belonged to my school for as long as anyone there could remember; yet, it had never been observed being played by any of the music teachers, nor the blind pianist who tuned the others, and who came in every Friday morning to play for us during our otherwise dull assemblies.
 It was a pitiful orphan instrument: unloved, uncared for.
 I was drawn to it, being myself bereft of mother and father.

 I felt its presence from that first music lesson; every key that I struck on the Casio keyboard seemed to resonate instead from the piano, not from the piece of cheap plastic in front of me: and every note played sounded tortured, and ringingly out of key.

-Our teacher told us that it was impossible to tune; not that they had not tried: even the blind man had attempted long ago and failed, and had since stayed far from the withered, dusty beast.
+When I inquired about it, my teacher told me that it was impossible to tune; not that they had not tried: even the blind man had attempted long ago and failed, and had since stayed far from the withered, dusty beast.
 I asked why they kept it around: I never once heard a clear answer to that question, and my attempts to play it during class were met with refusal.